Last Updated: March 11, 2021

 The good news is that most basic water issues have quick fixes and simple solutions.

-If you already like the coffee you prepare at home then you just have to deal with the quality of your water to make things better If you can not understand why your coffee doesn’t taste as nice as it should, then the water may be worth investigating.
+If you can not understand why your coffee doesn’t taste as nice as it should, then the water may be worth investigating.

 Still don’t know what to do?
 Ask your barista.